wso2-attic/analytics-is/product/distribution/README.txt

 	  Directory will contain relevant tenant artifacts
 	  in the case of a multitenant deployment.

-	- samples
-          Contains the samples which describes the usage and fetures of WSO2 Data Analytics Server.
-This includes four samples:

-		- toolboxes
-		  Complete toolboxes containing artifacts for the use cases of DAS

     - tmp
       Used for storing temporary files, and is pointed to by the java.io.tmpdir System property.

-    - webapp-mode
-      The user has the option of running WSO2 Carbon in webapp mode (hosted as a web-app in an application server).
-      This directory contains files required to run Carbon in webapp mode.

     - LICENSE.txt
       Apache License 2.0 under which WSO2 Carbon is distributed.